CT-Data-Haven/acs_presentation/index.md

 ## Pulling an ACS table

-Easiest way to find table numbers is on FactFinder :(

-Total population: B01003
+Total population: table number B01003

 `acs.fetch` gets an ACS table for a geography & year---yields an `acs` object